 With over 8.5 million items, we house the largest and most diverse botanical and mycological collections in the world.
-They represent approximately 95% of vascular plant genera and 60% of fungal genera.
+They represent approximately 95% of vascular plant genera and 60% of known fungal genera.
 Here is a guide to the different types of collection we hold.

 This contains around seven million preserved vascular plant specimens, these can yield a wealth of information about plants that have been collected around the world over the past 170 years.